ibm-cloud-docs/watson-assistant/web-chat-customize.md

 You can customize the web chat in the following ways:

-Replace the default launcher
+Replacing the default launcher
 :   To better integrate with your website, you might want to replace the built-in launcher icon with a different mechanism for opening the web chat.
 To hide the default launcher, set the [`showLauncher`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#optionsshowLauncher){: external} configuration option to `false`.
 To open the web chat based on some other interaction, use the [`openWindow`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#openwindow){: external} instance method.

     For a tutorial that shows you how to implement a custom launcher, see [Using a custom launcher](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=tutorials-launcher){: external}.

-Keep the web chat always open
+Keeping the web chat always open
 :    If you want to keep the web chat always open on your page, use the [`openChatByDefault`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#optionsopenChatByDefault){: external} configuration open to render the page with the chat window open, and the [`hideCloseButton`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#optionshideCloseButton){: external} option to prevent customers from closing it.

-Change where the web chat renders
+Changing where the web chat renders
 :   Your website design might require that you change where and how the web chat window renders on your website.
 For example, you might want it to appear in a different location, at a different size, or nested within another section of the page.
 To accomplish this, you can use the [`element`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#optionselement){: external} configuration option to specify a custom DOM element that will contain the web chat window at run time.

     For a tutorial that shows how to do this, see [Render to a custom element](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=tutorials-example-element){: external}.